Dog Sprayed By Skunk! How to Get Rid of Skunk Smell Quickly

 When that’s impossible, plan your walks and outdoor adventures in places with less skunk activity.
 City sidewalks, fenced dog parks, and areas with less shrubbery will be less conducive to skunks.

 Ensure your dog is not alone outside at dawn and dusk, as skunks are most active now.
-When you let your dog gets out in the yard for a bathroom break, go out with them.
+When you let your dog out in the yard for a bathroom break, go out with them.

 Stay vigilant and keep an eye out for your dog tracking a scent or trying to sniff around in hidden places where skunks could be hiding on your property.